 Helen Slaski, CEO of Cambridge Science Centre, said: “We are thrilled to be returning to King’s Lynn for October half term.
 We are passionate about making STEM accessible to people of all ages and backgrounds; encouraging creativity, investigation and discovery.
 In King’s Lynn we are combining the best of our previous exhibitions with fantastic hands-on activities, sparking imaginations and inspiring young minds.”

 Laura Welham-Halstead, Head of Communications & Connectivity at the Greater Cambridge Greater Peterborough LEP, added: “The COSMOS Roadshow is a must attend event for local families.
 Their engaging and hands-on exhibits really bring science, technology, engineering and maths skills to life in a fun and entertaining way.”

-The fun doesn’t stop there with Cambridge Science Centre’s free COSMOS Online membership.
-Exploring a different theme each month, COSMOS Online provides free, exciting challenges and interactive activities for all the family to enjoy.
-Sign up for free on the Cambridge Science Centre website.
+The fun doesn’t stop there with Cambridge Science Centre’s FREE online membership.
+Exploring a different theme each month, COSMOS Online provides exciting challenges and interactive activities for all the family to enjoy.
+Find out more here: Cambridge Science Centre website.

 For more information about supporting Cambridge Science Centre or joining the Executive Council please contact Sam Davis, Development Manager on email@example.com